hspb2024/applied-ai-system-project/README.md

 ## Original Project

-This project builds on **Game Glitch Investigator** from Module 1 of AI 110.
+This project builds on **Game Glitch Investigator** from Module 1.
 The original was a broken number-guessing game built with Streamlit.
 The goal was to find and fix bugs — including flipped hints, off-by-one scoring, and broken state management.
-It focused on debugging skills and basic Streamlit structure.
+Once the game was fixed, we are able to reflect on the usage of AI to assist in our works.

 ---